Tommaso Allan: Club career

 Allan signed for French Top 14 side Perpignan shortly before the 2013–14 season.
 Allan made his debut for Perpignan on 8 September 2013 against Racing Métro at Stade Olympique Yves-du-Manoir in the Hauts-de-Seine, Paris.
 Perpignan lost 19–16, with Allan kicking one conversion (56th minute) and kicking three penalties (3rd minute, 26th minute, 68th minute).

 Because of Allan's end-of-year performances, he was called up to the national team.
 Allan played a total of eight games in the Top 14 and four in the Heineken Cup in his debut season for Perpignan, scoring a total of 27 points in 12 appearances for the side.
-Unfortunately Perpignan were relegated to the Pro D2 after finishing 13th out of the 14 teams.
+Perpignan were relegated to the Pro D2 after finishing 13th out of the 14 teams.

 In the 2014–15 Pro D2 season, Allan cemented a firm position on the number 10 role for Perpignan.
 Playing eighteen games, scoring three tries, fourteen penalty goals, scoring a total of 81 points and helping Perpignan to reach promotional play-offs.

 Allan returned to his home region of Veneto, Italy, signing for Benetton Treviso before the 2016–17 Pro12 until 2020–21 Pro14 season.

 It was announced on 5 May 2021, that Allan had been signed by the English Premiership team Harlequins, to begin his career with them ahead of the 2021/22 season.